Mindanao Advice

 Title: “Mama get the hammer, there is a fly on daddy’s head”

-Some glasswork of Hett Glass run by Ms. Ellen Larsson and Kari Mølstad were also displayed.
-A handcrafted glass of this quality gave me a nostalgic feeling and gave this exhibition a link a long time back in history.
+Some glasswork from Hett Glass, run by Ms. Ellen Larsson and Kari Mølstad, was also displayed.
+A handcrafted glass of this quality gave me a nostalgic feeling and linked the exhibition to a long history.

-It nice to be able to dive into the wonders art can open up for.
-I salute the efforts of the Halsa community especially the volunteers for this initiative.
+It’s nice to explore the wonders that art can open up.
+I salute the efforts of the Halsa community, especially the volunteers, for this initiative.

-Featured image/Artwork on the homepage: “High Tea in Low Places” by Ms. Ingun Redalen White
+Featured image for this blog post: “High Tea in Low Places” by Ms. Ingun Redalen White

 Share this post